Marculonis21/tdms2root/README.md

 ### Single conversion

 We can use the application to convert one *tdms* file to a *root* file by running the application with two arguments:
 1) path to the *tdms* file
-2) path to directory where to put the converted file
+2) path to output directory

-Running the application (from the build folder/folder with tdms2root application) then can look for example look like:
+Example of running the application in this mode:

 ```bash
 tdms2root data/example.tdms .